eantoranz/rebase--/README.md

   of code that the skipped merge commits dealt with.
-- In cases when you run `git-rebase` using `--rebase-merges`, if there is a conflict when merging commits coming out of the rebase, `git-rebase` does **not** consider if the conflicts that popped up were already resolved in the original merge commit been rebased.
+- In cases when you run `git-rebase` using `--rebase-merges`, if there is a conflict when merging commits coming out of the rebase, `git-rebase` does **not** consider if the conflicts that popped up were already resolved in the original merge commit being rebased.
 It will stop in its tracks and let you figure out how to deal with it to continue with the rebase.

 `rebase--` is an attempt at overcoming at least some of those problems: